esizikova/introCV-spring2021/index.md

 # Introduction to Computer Vision Spring 2021
-Course webpage for the NYU Spring 2021 Course: Introduction to Computer Vision
+Course webpage for the NYU Spring 2021 Course: Introduction to Computer Vision.
+This course is aims to cover a broad topics in computer vision, and is *not* primarily a deep learning course.

 Special Topics in Data Science, DS-GA 3001.004/.005